YakesTheSnake/-CMPG-323-Overview---32027249/README.md

 # -CMPG-323-Overview---32027249
-Project Number      Repository title project 1           Project 1 project 2           Project 2
+Project Number      Repository title project 1:           Project 1 project 2:           Project 2
-project 3           Project 3
+project 3:           Project 3
-project 4           Project 4
+project 4:           Project 4
-project 5           Project 5
+project 5:           Project 5
-Exam(POE)           Portfolio of evidince
+Exam(POE):           Portfolio of evidince

 Branching strategy:
 i will be using the github flow branching strategy in all ofthe projects, this strategy works as follows: